Brandon Lowe Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees' 3.54 team ERA ranks fifth across all league pitching staffs.
+- The Yankees' 3.59 team ERA ranks seventh among all MLB pitching staffs.

-- Yankees pitchers combine to give up the 10th-fewest home runs in baseball (33 total, one per game).
+- Yankees pitchers combine to allow 41 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Cole gets the start for the Yankees, his eighth of the season.
-He is 5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched.
+- German makes the start for the Yankees, his eighth of the season.
+He is 2-2 with a 4.35 ERA and 44 strikeouts through 39 1/3 innings pitched.

-- In his most recent time out on Tuesday against the Cleveland Guardians, the right-hander tossed six innings, giving up two earned runs while surrendering five hits.
+- In his last appearance on Saturday, the righty threw five innings against the Tampa Bay Rays, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.